rickbronson/Open-Source-Software-on-a-Tuya-TH01-Temperature-Humidity-Sensor/README.md

 mosquitto_sub -h localhost -t "obTH01/1/get" -u <user> -P <passwd>
 ```

-  Then press the button on the board for a very short time, the LED should flash, and you should see a value come over on the above command.
+  Then press the button on the board (not the switch tied to CBS3) for a very short time, the LED should flash, and you should see a value come over on the above command.

   This command will add a timestamp to the one above: